Serving the Metro Boston Bioregion and Surrounding Area

 Compost tea is made through a brewing process that steeps biologically active compost in aerated water for 24 hours, creating an oxygen-rich liquid environment where microbes can proliferate.
 Compost tea can be described as a highly concentrated liquid compost solution comprised of trillions of self-organizing beneficial microbes, which can be applied as a fertilizer to any plant life, increasing the carbon content of the soil.
 Increasing soil carbon means expanding the microbial life of the soil.
 No regenerative process combats global warming as effectively as capturing and storing atmospheric carbon dioxide in the soil.
 The contribution of microorganisms to soil health through applying compost tea provides lasting enhancements to the carbon cycle post-inoculation.
 The microbial community's biogeochemical and life cycle processes persistently and exponentially transform the soil to sequester carbon in the soil indefinitely.
 Further, the biogeochemical functions of microbes found in compost tea have bioremediation capabilities that break down and eliminate toxicity from soil contaminated with chemical pesticides, herbicides, and fertilizers.
 Compost tea is a radical collaboration effort between man and microbe that removes pollution, toxicity, and waste from the system.

-Compost tea is an eco-effective, closed-loop system that converts linear material waste flows of food scraps into valuable material stocks of fertilizer.
-This closed-loop system is designed to cascade the existing biomass of food scraps typically discarded in landfills and reintegrate them back into the soil where they belong.
-Cascading existing renewable biomass back into the soil as fertilizer is a nature-based solution that reduces the material footprint of agriculture by decreasing the demand for material extraction of nonrenewable NPK chemical fertilizer.
-Further, compost tea reduces the ecological footprint of agriculture by reducing the amount of land degradation associated with mining for NPK minerals and the amount of land necessary to absorb the toxic waste runoff of NPK fertilizers by implementing a circular design intervention that designs out pollution and cascades biomass back into the soil.
-Compost tea decouples value creation from the depletion of the biosphere by replacing the finite material throughput of chemical fertilizers with renewable fertilizers made from already existing food scraps.
+Compost tea is an effective, closed-loop system that converts linear material waste flows of food scraps into valuable material stocks of fertilizer.
+This closed-loop system is regeneratively designed as a nature-based solution to cascade the existing biomass of food scraps typically discarded in landfills and reintegrate them back into the soil where they belong.
+By implementing a circular design intervention that designs out pollution and cascades biomass back into the soil, compost tea decouples value creation from the depletion of the biosphere by replacing the finite material throughput of chemical fertilizers with renewable fertilizers made from already existing food scraps.
+This reduces the upstream material footprint of agricultural operations by decreasing the demand for the material extraction from nonrenewable NPK chemical fertilizer, which reduces the agrochemical ecological footprint by reducing the land degradation associated with mining for NPK minerals.
+Further, compost tea reduces the amount of land necessary to absorb the toxic waste runoff of NPK fertilizers from farms and lawns downstream.

 Anthropogenic activities push planetary boundaries beyond safe thresholds, compromising the planet's life-supporting systems that provide a livable planet.
-Atmospheric CO2, biodiversity loss, land conversion, and nitrogen/phosphorus loading have far exceeded safe thresholds.
-However, compost tea reduces encroachment on these planetary boundaries because it sequesters CO2, increases biodiversity, reduces land conversion, and replaces nitrogen and phosphorus fertilizers with a safe alternative.
+6 of the 9 planetary boundary thresholds have been crossed.
+Novel entities (such as chemical fertilizers), biogeochemical flows (carbon cycling), biodiversity loss (extinction), land-system change (top soil loss), and nitrogen/phosphorus loading have far exceeded safe thresholds.
+Compost tea reduces encroachment on these planetary boundaries.

 Chemical fertilizer pollution impacts on all planetary boundaries.